SacrificialDove/SacrificialDove/README.md

 <details>
 <summary> Important Information</summary>
 I have chronic loneliness & am diagnosed autism spectrum disorder.
 Do be respectful and use tone tags with me if possible.
-I am often times disconnected with people and their emotions and occasionally reality, even if you're seemingly close to me, I do try my best to empathize, regardless.
-I am legitimately mentally unwell.
+I am often times disconnected with people and their emotions and occasionally, reality—even if you're seemingly close to me.
+However, I do try my best to empathize.
+Regardless, I am legitimately mentally unwell.
 Sometimes I will go quiet.
 That doesn't mean I'm upset per-se, simply uninterested or something else.
 I have poor recollection, and might not remember you or certain details well.
 I have a tendency to shift my personality and mood.
 I experience mini-shutdowns somewhat frequently, but they are mostly short.
 Often daydreaming or mindlessly wandering.
 </details>

 <details>